Soyle-Productions/soyle-stories-user-manual/What is.../a Scene.md

 # Scene

 A scene encompasses one or more story events and perspectives.
 Scenes are also where prose is edited.
+A scene can have inciting characters and oppositions to the inciting character.

 ### Typical properties of a scene include:

 - Name
 - Summary
 - Characters (optional)
+- Inciting Characters with Desire and Motivation in the scene
+- Character Opposition to the Inciting Character with Desire and Motivation in the scene
 - Location
 - Scene List
 - Story Events